ramilsagolsem/ramilsagolsem/README.md

-# Hi, my anme Ramil Sagolsem and I am a developer
+# Hi, my name is Ramil Sagolsem and I am a developer

 ## About me